Don Morgan

 Don Morgan KC (born 1951) is a Canadian provincial politician.
-He is the Saskatchewan Party member of the Legislative Assembly of Saskatchewan for the constituency of Saskatoon Southeast.
-He, along with Minister Donna Harpauer, is the longest-serving current ministers in Canada.
-They both became Cabinet Ministers on November 21, 2007 and have been in cabinet ever since.
+He was the Saskatchewan Party member of the Legislative Assembly of Saskatchewan (MLA) for the constituency of Saskatoon Southeast from 2003 until 2024.
+Along with Donna Harpauer, he was the longest-serving sitting minister in Canada at the time he left the cabinet in August 2023, after announcing that he would not be seeking re-election.